ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * **STATE**: *any* - can be used to display further informations
 * **URL**: CONSTANT *string* - this url will be opened

+## Troubleshooting
+* Make shure you fulfilled the 'You need' section at top of this page
+* If something doesn't work like expected after update please try the following steps:
+    * Start upload of adapter
+	* Clear browser cache
+	* Restart ioBroker
+* Start iQonrol with opened debugging-console of your browser (mostly you need to press F12 to open it) and look for messages in the console-window

 ## Developing
 * Have a look at [Operating Principle of Frontend](Operating%20Principle%20of%20Frontend.md)

 ****

 # Changelog

+### 0.1.7 (2019-08-11)
+* (Sebastian Bormann) Added font-family, -size, -weight and -style to options for toolbar, headers, device-name, device-state and device-info-text.
+* (Sebastian Bormann) Added icon-size, icon-background-size and icon-background-corner-size to options for toolbar.

+### 0.1.6 (2019-08-08)
+* (Sebastian Bormann) Next try to connect via iobroker.pro

+### 0.1.5 (2019-08-06)
+* (Sebastian Bormann) Added validation to options.
+* (Sebastian Bormann) Extended alarm with CONTROL_MODE-datapoint and icons for disarmed, armed and triggered.
+* (Sebastian Bormann) To save memory, only used states are saved in local memory (before all used AND all updated states were saved).
+* (Sebastian Bormann) Optimized socket-connectionLink to try to connect via iobroker.pro.

+### 0.1.4 (2019-08-04)
+* (Sebastian Bormann) Optimized fading of tiles.
+* (Sebastian Bormann) Added toggle-button to blind, if no up/down button is defined.
+* (Sebastian Bormann) Added detection of protocol for socket in admin.
+* (Sebastian Bormann) Added confirm-flag inside custom datapoint configuration dialog to enable asking user to confirm before changing values.
+* (Sebastian Bormann) Added toggle-button to garage door.

+### 0.1.3 (2019-08-01)
+* (Sebastian Bormann) Added seperate background image for active devices.
+* (Sebastian Bormann) Fixed background-options (color and opacity) for active and inactive device tiles.
+* (Sebastian Bormann) Added more space to views bottom.
+* (Sebastian Bormann) Fixed invert level for blinds.
+* (Sebastian Bormann) Organized options in collapsible layout.

 ### 0.1.2 (2019-07-29)
 * (Sebastian Bormann) Added FAVORITE_POSITION (with configurable button caption) and SET_VALUE for UP, DOWN and FAVORITE_POSITION to Blinds.